opsobot/yeah-hand-obsolete/firmware/README.md

 TODO
 ====
-1. Use libraries from arduino library manager instead of the donwloaded ones.
+1. Use libraries from Arduino Library Manager instead of the downloaded ones.
 2. Test library installation.